Chainscript/documentation/README.md

 By using Chainscript, multiple parties can interact with a document or contract with fully transparent audit trail.

-In the next section, we will introduce Chainscript's (Snapshot Command)[commands/snapshot.md].
+In the next section, we will introduce Chainscript's [Snapshot Command](commands/snapshot.md).